wissem01chiha/computational-fluid-dynamics/CONTRIBUTING.md

 #### **Did you find a bug?**

-* Is it a bug in E3SM code?
-E3SM includes several codes that are developed externally.
+* Is it a bug in the code?
 See [LICENSE](LICENSE) for
 locations and, if appropriate, report your bug in the original developers site.